Liverpool qualify for next season's Champions League after beating Norwich - if Man City's European ban is upheld | Goal.com

 Sadio Mane's strike 78 minutes into the tie sealed the three points for the Reds, who are now on 76 points after just 26 matches.

+The defending champions will appeal the decision, but as it stands the last Champions League qualification spot will be given to the team that finishes fifth in the English top-flight if City were to finish in the top four.

-Only five wins separate the Anfield side from a first Premier League trophy in 30 years, but they are already secure of their place in Europe's premier competition next term.
+Only five wins separate Liverpool from a first Premier League trophy in 30 years, but they are already secure of their place in Europe's premier competition next term.

+The Merseyside club also equalled a club record winning streak with the result at Carrow Road, as they have been victorious in each of their last 17 games in the league.

+They are now just one short of the all-time English top-flight record which Man City set between August and December 2017.

 More to follow...